MaBlaGit/Trello_REST_API_Tests/README.md

 # Trello project management - API testing with Python Requests library.

-This project contains couple of tests written agains Trello REST API.
+This project contains couple of tests written against Trello REST API.
 In order to run this tests you have to have your own Trello account which you can create here: __https://trello.com/__